upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Configure compute for hosting Crossplane

-Because Crossplane is built on the foundation of Kubernetes, you need a Kubernetes cluster to install Crossplane into.
+Because Crossplane builds on the foundation of Kubernetes, you need a Kubernetes cluster to install Crossplane into.

 Crossplane providers create new Kubernetes APIs to represent external cloud APIs.
 These APIs are Kubernetes Custom Resource Definitions (CRDs).
 Crossplane providers are the implementation and delivery vehicle for these CRDs.
-Crossplane providers vary in terms of the number of CRDs they define; some only define a few, while others may define hundreds.
-With consideration to large Crossplane providers, installing many CRDs creates significant CPU and memory pressure on the API Server of your control plane.
-Therefore, failure to size the Kubernetes control plane nodes can lead to API timeouts or control plane pods, including UXP, to restart or fail.
+Crossplane providers vary in the number of CRDs they define; some only define a ten, while others may define hundreds.
+With consideration to large Crossplane providers, installing a lot of CRDs creates significant CPU and memory pressure on the API Server of your control plane.
+Failure to size the Kubernetes control plane nodes can lead to API timeouts or control plane pods, including UXP, to restart or fail.

 {{< hint "tip" >}}
 With [provider families](https://blog.crossplane.io/crd-scaling-provider-families/) supported starting in Crossplane v1.12 and [Upbound Official Provider Families](https://blog.upbound.io/new-provider-families) released, we strongly recommend users adopt these providers.
 They help you avoid installing CRDs that you don't need on your control plane and mitigates concerns about Crossplane being CRD-hungry.